Integrability and tail estimates for Gaussian rough differential equations

-When $\mathbf{X}$ is taken to be a Gaussian rough path the integrability properties of $M_{\alpha,I,p}\left( \mathbf{X}\right) $ are not immediately obvious or easy to study therefore, we spend section \ref{relation-m-n} deriving a relationship between $M_{\alpha,I,p}\left( \cdot\right) $ and another function on path space- which we denote $N_{\alpha,p,I}\left( \mathbf{\cdot}\right) $ (the analysis at this stage remains entirely deterministic).
-Section \ref{sect:GRP} records some facts about Gaussian rough paths including the crucial embedding theorems for the associated Cameron-Martin spaces that have been derived in \cite{FV}.
-We then present the main tail estimate on $N_{\alpha,p,I}\left( \mathbf{X}\right) $ -- our analysis is based on Gaussian isoperimetry (more specifically Borell's inequality, which we recall).
-Once this is achieved we can use the relationship between $J_{t\leftarrow0}^{\mathbf{X}}$ and $N_{\alpha,p,I}\left( \mathbf{X}\right) $ to exhibit the stated tail behaviour of $J_{t\leftarrow0}^{\mathbf{X}},$ which then constitutes our main result.
+When $\mathbf{X}$ is taken to be a Gaussian rough path the integrability properties of $M_{\alpha,I,p} ( \mathbf{X} ) $ are not immediately obvious or easy to study.
+We therefore spend time in Section~\ref{relation-m-n} deriving a relationship between $M_{\alpha,I,p} ( \cdot ) $ and another function on path space, which we denote $N_{\alpha,p,I} ( \mathbf {\cdot } ) $.
+The analysis at this stage remains entirely deterministic.
+Section~\ref{sectGRP} records some facts about Gaussian rough paths, including the crucial embedding theorems for Cameron--Martin spaces that have been derived in~\cite{FV}.
+We then present the main tail estimate on $N_{\alpha,p,I} ( \mathbf{X} ) $.
+Our analysis is based on Gaussian isoperimetry and more specifically Borell's inequality, which we recall.
+Once this is achieved we can use the relationship between $J_{t\leftarrow 0}^{\mathbf{X}}$ and $N_{\alpha,p,I} ( \mathbf{X} ) $ to exhibit the stated tail behavior of $J_{t\leftarrow0}^{\mathbf{X}}$.
+This estimate then constitutes our main result.